hchulkim/replication-template/README.md

 replication-template
 ================

 This repository is my template for reproducible data analysis workflow.
-It employs tools from Snakemake, shell script, miniconda, etc. I intend to update it as I learn more efficient workflow.
+It employs tools from Snakemake, shell script, miniconda, poetry (from python) etc. I intend to update it as I learn more efficient workflow.

 ## Motivation